-The growth of these emerging economies has led to a significant increase in aircraft numbers.
+The growth of emerging economies has also led to a significant increase in aircraft numbers.
 According to Airbus, emerging economies represent 50% of new aircraft demand for the next 20 years.
 Boeing expects the number of aircraft in China will triple in the next 20 years and that Chinese airlines will buy more than 5,500 new planes by 2030.

 In the three years since we launched our 30-year vision in 2014, our annual passengers numbers have increased by over 4 million from 14.5 million to 18.6 million – putting us well on the way to reaching the 24 million predicted by 2024.
 By 2044, we expect the number of passengers to have almost tripled over the 30-year period to 40 million annually, across some 260,000 flights.

 Airbus predicts that Auckland Airport will become one of the world’s ‘aviation mega cities’ by 2030, welcoming over 10,000 long-haul passengers every day.